What Is General Liability Insurance in Indiana?

 Check lease or contract insurance requirements upfront

-Indiana manufacturing contracts and commercial leases include specific insurance requirements.
+Indiana manufacturing contracts and commercial leases include their own insurance requirements.
 Manufacturing suppliers to automotive plants in Lafayette carry $2 million or higher to meet contract terms, pharmaceutical vendors serving Eli Lilly require additional insured endorsements, and Indianapolis retail spaces demand certificates before lease signings.

 3. 3